“(LSFF) is a festival not afraid to take creative risks and nurture new talent, something rarely seen in this age of austerity and conformity.” — i-D

 CHARLOTTE ASHCROFT, Marketing & Events Manager

-Charlotte has held film marketing roles at Film Hub Scotland, Film4 Online, the ICA and Showroom Sheffield, working across a range of festivals, seasons and new releases.
+Charlotte has held film marketing roles at Film Hub Scotland, Film4 Online, the ICA and Showroom Sheffield, working across a range of projects, seasons and new releases.
 She is an alumnus of the ICO Cultural Cinema Exhibition Course, the Europa Cinemas Innovation Lab in Sofia and is on the submissions team for the Glasgow Short Film Festival.

 VARUN RAMAN, UK Programming Lead